-Other favorite villages in Malaga are Gaucin, Ojén, Istán, and Tolox, though the list by far doesn’t end there, they are among the most charming Costa del Sol villages.
+Other favorite towns in Malaga are Ronda, Gaucin, Ojén, Istán, and Tolox, though the list by far doesn’t end there, they are among the most charming Costa del Sol villages.
 If you are up for a larger town to visit, head to Ronda which is one of the most epic day trips from Malaga.

 The winter months are perfect for taking a road trip in Andalucia to see the villages since it’s not too hot and you won’t be thinking about the beach constantly.

 POPULAR DAY TOURS TO DO FROM MALAGA IN WINTER

 Reyes, or the Three Kings, is a Spanish holiday that takes place on January 6th.
 The holiday celebrates the arrival of the three wise men in Bethlehem to visit baby Jesus and is treated as the Spanish Christmas.

 In fact, the Spanish didn’t traditionally celebrate the 24th or the 25th with presents as they do in other places in Europe until recent years.